JuliaHPC/JuliaOnHPCClusters/website/user_faq.md

 ## Should I compile Julia from source?

-**No, you should not.** Use the pre-built binaries from the website or, preferrably, a corresponding Lmod module provided by the cluster admins.
+**No, you should not.** Use the pre-built binaries from the website or, preferably, a corresponding Lmod module provided by the cluster admins.
 Compiling Julia from source will generally **not** improve the performance of your code (Julia is a compiler in itself) but may very well be cumbersome.
 Unless you know what you're doing and have a very good reason (e.g. creating a debug build with flags like `USE_INTEL_JITEVENTS=1`) you should not compile Julia yourself.

 [⤴ _**back to Content**_](#content)